allmaps/allmaps/packages/maplibre/README.md

 #### setImageInfoCache

-Sets the image info Cache of the warpedMapList, informing it's warped maps about possibly cached imageInfo.
+Sets the image info cache of the WarpedMapList

 ##### Parameters